Servais Duriau

-Laurent Servais Duriau, known as Servais (April 5, 1701 – July 15, 1775), was a Cistercian monk from the Abbey of Val-Dieu.
+Laurent Servais Duriau (April 5, 1701 – July 15, 1775), known as Servais, was a Cistercian monk from the Abbey of Val-Dieu.
 An encyclopedist, he catalogued vast numbers of engravings.

 Biography

 He was the fourth child of the manager of the episcopal palace at Liège, Laurent Duriau, and Anne-Jeanne Hanrion.
 They were a wealthy urban family.
 On August 23, 1722, Servais became a Cistercian monk at Val-Dieu.
 At that time, the abbey was enjoying an economical, cultural, and spiritual high.
 Duriau was ordained a priest in 1725, served as confessor for two nuns' abbeys, one was Orienten Abbey (Abbaye d'Orienten) and the other Burtscheid near Aachen.
 In 1752, he was sub-prior at Val-Dieu and remained so for 23 years.
 In 1772, he celebrated his 50th anniversary of taking monastic vows.

 In addition to his monastic duties, Servais Duriau nurtured his encyclopedic passion by dedicating untold hours to the imposing volumes in his collection, each containing between 300 and 2000 patiently annotated engravings.
 Servais Duriau died in 1775.